Photos courtesy of the Municipality of Crowsnest Pass and Sinister Sports Inc.

 Nestled in the mountains, residents of Crowsnest Pass have the perfect home base for outdoor activities year-round.
 There’s an active mountain biking club, who maintain a mountain bike skills park with obstacles for riders of various skill levels, as well as a number of trails.
 There are also nearby trails for other activities, including horseback riding, quadding, or dirt biking, with snowmobiling and cross-country skiing popular in the winter.

 The Pass Powderkeg ski hill is the local destination for downhill skiing and snowboarding; this family-friendly facility offers affordable hill access for families, children and youth.
-Skiers and snowboarders that want to tackle other slopes are just 70 kilometres away from Fernie Alpine Resort in British Columbia and 55 kilometres to Castle Mountain Resort in Pincher Creek, Alberta.
+Skiers and snowboarders that want to tackle other slopes are just 55 kilometres to Castle Mountain Resort and 70 kilometres away from Fernie Alpine Resort.